larsko/pure.py/README.md

 ```
 Matches are used by the XSLT to enrich persons with an internal ID using an extension function `python:lookup_person`.

+Any matches will be saved to a file called <YOUR_PURE_NAME>.json.
+To force re-matching, simply delete the file and re-run the script.

 ### Contributors
 - Lars K Oestergaard